michelgrootjans/CanI/README.md

 This project is written in the RDD fashion: Readme Driven Development.
 These are the features I'm planning:

 - Authorize command objects based on conventions
+- Authorize MVC actions based on verb
+  - GET => authorize on view
+  - POST => authorize on create
+  - PUT => authorize on update
+  - DELETE => authorize on delete
 - Make the demo site a little more appealing
 - fix hack, where an url can bypass state based authorization
 - Create NuGet package